Platsr API Sandbox24th September 2016

 Rewriting all the documentation from scratch took a train trip between Oslo and Katrineholm(roughly five hours).
 Nothing the original developers could not have invested in from the beginning.

-Building the sandbox on the other hand took a lot more time then it would have taken me to write the actual API.
+Building the sandbox on the other hand took a lot more time than it would have taken me to write the actual API.

 It required a proxy server to avoid CORS and Mixed Content issues, because who uses your API clientside and prefers HTTPS? ;-)